mohitjain/mohitjain/_posts/2013-02-09-how-to-send-devise-emails-via-delayed-job-or-rescue-or-any-other-background-jobs.md

 {% endhighlight %}

-Thats it.
+That's it.
 Now this will send all the devise emails via delayed job or rescue or any other background jobs.

 Make sure your devise-asyn gem is below devise gem else you will get an error like: